MTCC header students

 These fees are not refundable except when approved by the Vice President for Finance and Administration according to Business Office policy.

-In order to offset the cost of copies, toner, state-of-the-art computer labs, and other technology made available to students, a fee of $1.50 per credit hour, up to a maximum of $24.00 per semester, is charged to each student at the time of registration.
+In order to offset the cost of copies, toner, state-of-the-art computer labs, and other technology made available to students, a fee of $25.00 per semester is charged to each student at the time of registration.
 This fee is not refundable.

 Students enrolled in Practical Nursing Education, Associate Degree Nursing, Nurse Aide, Teacher Associate, Cosmetology, Nail Technology, Health Information Technology, Phlebotomy and Early Childhood Associate are required to purchase professional liability insurance coverage.
 The cost of liability insurance is $14.50 per year.